 Providers can learn how to address the needs of clients experiencing problem gambling and earn CEUs through all free M-TAC trainings, M-TAC online courses and Project Build Up (PBU) Learning Academies.
 First time applicants need 30 CEUs to apply for this certificate and those renewing it need 15 CEUs.

 Learn more about the requirements and how to apply.

 Order free materials

 The Massachusetts Health Promotion Clearinghouse, operated by HRiA, provides health promotion materials to providers in the Commonwealth to build awareness about problem gambling.
 Materials are available in many languages and free for service providers and Massachusetts residents.
 From wallet cards to workbooks, these resources help people understand the risks, how to make changes, and how resources like the Problem Gambling Helpline can support them.

-For residents who need immediate support related to problem gambling, they can call 1.800.327.5050 or visit helplinema.org/problemgambling to speak with a trained Specialist.
-Specialists are available 24/7 and services are free and confidential.
+Massachusetts residents who need immediate support related to problem gambling can call 1.800.327.5050 or visit gamblinghelplinema.org to chat with a trained Specialist.
+Calls are free and confidential, and Specialists are available 24/7.